tenox7/wrp/README.md

 * This is a new reimplementation in GoLang/[ChromeDP](https://github.com/chromedp/chromedp).
 * It's currently in beta but fully supported an maintained.
 * Right now it works as browser-in-browser.
 A real http proxy mode is being investigated.
 Check [issue #35](https://github.com/tenox7/wrp/issues/35) for updates.
+* It now supports clicking on non-link elements (eg. cookie warnings) and sending keystrokes.
+Yes, you can login and use Gmail or play web based games from any old browser.

 ## Usage